UnfinishedStuff/Pimoroni_Pico_Display_Pack_documentation/README.md

 Pimoroni have released a whole raft of accessories for the Raspberry Pi Pico, with the RP2040 chip at its heart.
 Unfortunately, they seem to have released so many accessories that the documentation is currently a little scarce.
 This doc contains a description of what I've been able to figure out for how to use the MicroPython module provided [by Pimoroni here](https://github.com/pimoroni/pimoroni-pico) for their Display Pack.

-Current state:  the functions are all documented, but it's getting late so complete examples will have to wait until later.
+Current state:  the functions are all documented in draft, but it's getting late so edting and complete examples will have to wait until later.

 # Setting up the board and development tools

 Before you can do anything, if you haven't already done so, you need to install the MicroPython firmware which contains Pimoroni's modules.
 Follow [the instructions they have here](https://github.com/pimoroni/pimoroni-pico/blob/main/setting-up-micropython.md).
 I've been using [Thonny IDE](https://thonny.org/) to work with the board, which is the IDE recommended by the Raspberry Pi Foundation.
 Plug in the board, and after installing Pimoroni's firmware, open Thonny.
 In the bottom right of the IDE it will probably say `Python` followed by a version number.
 Click on that, and select `MicroPython (Raspberry Pi Pico)`.
 Type code you want to run in the main window, and when complete click on the Save (floppy disk, or Ctrl-S on your keyboard) icon just below and right of the Edit option.
 This should ask you whether you want to save the code on your PC or the Pico, so select the Pico.
 The code won't run immediately:  you'll have to click the green run button (or press F5 on your keyboard) to start the program.

-# Setting up the display
+# Setting up the Display Pack

 Any time you use the Display Pack you'll need to use a bit of code to get the board ready for use.